Healthcare in Africa

 development and management, he assists the Fund's banking partners in Nigeria, as well as monitor & coordinate the program activities of Technical

-Onno Schellekens is the former Managing Director and current member of the Advisory Board of PharmAccess International.
-He co-founded the Health Insurance Fund, the Medical Credit Fund and the Investment Fund for Health in Africa (IFHA) where he currently is Managing Director.
+Onno Schellekens is the Managing Director of the PharmAccess Group.
+He co-founded the Health Insurance Fund, the Medical Credit Fund and the Investment Fund for Health in Africa (IFHA).

 Klaus Vink is a solicitor and tax lawyer and senior partner at Vink & Partners.
 He is the Vice-President of the Medical Credit Fund.